-If you don’t already have a household budget, then this is the perfect time to create one.
+If you don’t already have a household budget, this is the perfect time to create one.
 And it doesn’t need to be complicated.
 A simple list of your income and expenses is enough.
-Or, if you are interested, you can go in-depth with programs like Mint, Quicken, or Simplifi.
+Or, if you are interested, you can go in-depth with programs like Quicken or Simplifi.

 Either way, as long as you know your total monthly income and expenses, then you can start building emergency savings.

 Before you get started building your emergency fund, you need to set your savings goal.
 Calculate this by multiplying your monthly expenses by the number of months you need.
 For most people, this will be somewhere between three and six months.

 If your number is quite large, it may feel overwhelming.
 If that’s the case, start smaller.
 Set your first goal at $500 or $1000.
 Once you achieve that, increase it to one month of savings.
 Then, keep moving higher until you reach your ultimate goal.

 If your monthly expenses are $4,000 and you want six months of expenses, you need to save $24,000.